 At the time of writing, our data says that Yancoal Australia Ltd has a market cap of AU$3.8b, and reported total annual CEO compensation of AU$3.9m for the year to December 2018.
 While we always look at total compensation first, we note that the salary component is less, at AU$1.6m.
 We looked at a group of companies with market capitalizations from AU$2.9b to AU$9.4b, and the median CEO total compensation was AU$3.3m.

 So Reinhold Schmidt receives a similar amount to the median CEO pay, amongst the companies we looked at.
 While this data point isn't particularly informative alone, it gains more meaning when considered with business performance.

 You can see, below, how CEO compensation at Yancoal Australia has changed over time.

 Is Yancoal Australia Ltd Growing?

-On average over the last three years, Yancoal Australia Ltd has grown earnings per share (EPS) by 107% each year (using a line of best fit).
-Its revenue is up 86% over last year.
+Over the last three years Yancoal Australia Ltd has grown its earnings per share (EPS) by an average of 129% per year (using a line of best fit).
+In the last year, its revenue is up 18%.

 Has Yancoal Australia Ltd Been A Good Investment?